skulpt/skulpt/using.md

 {% gist 20bd9105f11f2a164fc0 %}

 <h3>Customizing modules after import</h3>

-<p>If you want to customize how a module behaves you can use the ``onAfterImport`` hook.
-Here is a gist of how the trinket guys do it.</p>
+If you want to customize how a module behaves you can use the `onAfterImport` hook.
+Here is a gist of how the trinket guys do it.

 {% gist 8a5a833ee2a6a7d2c7ba %}